-Erawan waterfall is considered to be one of Thailand’s most beautiful waterfalls.
-The water cascades through primeval jungle over seven tiers of the falls, past turquoise-coloured shallow pools on its way to the famous River Khwae (Mae Num Khwae Yai).
-It is those milky-turquoise pools at the lower tier of the falls that Erawan owes its fame to.
+Erawan Waterfall is considered to be one of Thailand’s most beautiful waterfalls.
+The water cascades through the primeval jungle, over seven tiers of the falls, and past turquoise-coloured shallow pools on its way to the famous River Khwae (Mae Num Khwae Yai).
+It is those milky-turquoise pools, at the lower tier of the falls, that Erawan owes its fame to.

 Sai Yok National Park

 I lived in the close vicinity of Sai Yok Yai national park for a number of years, though I only managed to visit the park once.
-While I did not see much in a way of wildlife, the dense jungle dominating the landscape of the park presented a good opportunity to see the habitat where this wildlife occurs.
+I spotted the usual birds, a Northern tree-shrew and a spooked Lesser bamboo rat that shouldn’t have been out of its burrow during the day.

 The Sai Yok Yai waterfall is not as big as Huai Nakamin or as majestic as Erawan, but it presents a nice view as the water cascades into the river below.